caiosoter/caiosoter/README.md

 ### Caio Sóter - Data Scientist
-## I am current an Electrical Engineering student at Federal University of Pernambuco:
+## I am current an Computer Sciente Master's student at Institute of Mathematics and Statistics at University of São Paulo:

  - ### Working on: